-The California Constitution and LACERA's governing statutes create a legal framework within which this IPS must be interpreted and implemented by the Board in approaching its decisions.
-The Board is independent and has sole and exclusive legal responsibility over investment of the Fund's assets.
+LACERA's governing statutes create a legal framework within which this IPS must be interpreted and implemented by the Board in approaching its decisions.
+Under the OPEB Trust Declaration, the Board is independent and has sole and exclusive legal responsibility over investment of OPEB Trust assets, including the establishment of the investment policy and asset allocation.